electronicbits/neo/README.md

 ![neo vs agent](https://github.com/electronicbits/neo/blob/master/neo.gif "neo vs agent")

-Neo helps you stay away from those nasty agents (get it ?)
+Neo helps you stay away from those nasty agents (get it?)

 AWS CodeBuild and CodeDeploy are designed to remove concerns about provisioning, managing and scaling build and deployment **agents** by providing ready-to-deploy software packages for building, testing and deploying code on popular platforms (including Windows Server)